 I posed the question to some of my fellow authors of how they handle spiritual stagnation during the writing process and got some insightful responses.

 Bob Fahey, author of Entertaining Naked People says “understanding the situation can only help so much.
 I know from long experience that these last for a few days while something marinates within me and then suddenly bursts free in unbelievable spouts of inspiration.
 And yet I still go through funks.
 I am just this morning coming out of a three day one.
 I call these being human.
 I can’t seem to connect with my guides in meditation; can’t feel healing energies flowing through me for those at a distance; have no ideas for whatever books I may be writing at the time.
 I am merely human for a while and I don’t like that.
-But I also realize the masters have better things … Continue reading →
+But I also realize the masters have … Continue reading →

 Exciting news for all Visionary Fiction authors, readers and lurkers: